About the Program

 Visit the Berkeley Graduate Division application page.

-Admission to the PhD in City Planning Program
+Admission to the Ph.D. in City and Regional Planning Program

 The principal admission requirements to the doctoral program in City and Regional Planning are overall excellence in past academic work and research, demonstrated creativity and intellectual leadership in professional activity, and the strong promise of sustained intellectual achievement, originality, and scholarship.
 The emphasis in the doctoral program is upon scholarship and research.
 At the same time, because the doctorate is offered in the context of a professional school, doctoral students are challenged to undertake applied research relevant to city and regional planning and policy problems.
 If you do not want to teach in planning or a related field, or to do advanced research, please reconsider applying to this program.
 Most doctoral students enter the program with a master's degree in planning or a related field.
 The Master of City Planning is regarded as a terminal professional degree, and is not comparable to mid-study Master of Arts or Master of Science degrees offered in anticipation of the doctorate.